My Humming Word

 The Legend of Madalasa Upakhyana

-The Markandeya Purana is one of the eighteen Mahapuranas (Hindu texts), named after the sage of same name.
-It is considered among the old vintage Puranas with the original manuscript having about 9,000 verses but the surviving manuscripts have 137 chapters and about 6,900 verses.
-Among several important features on spiritualism, the Devi Mahatmyam (Shaktism) is one that is prominently explained in chapters 81 to 93 glorifying Devi (Goddess) as the Supreme Truth of the universe.
-Various chapters deal with the Vedic ideas and metaphysical thought including discussions on the concepts like Karma, Dharma, Samsara, Yoga, Moksha, and so on.
-A large number of chapters are also dedicated to the genealogy, Manvantaras, geography and glorification of the god Surya (Sun).
+The Markandeya Purana is one of the eighteen Mahapuranas (Hindu texts), named after an ancient sage of same name.
+It is one of the old vintage Puranas with the original manuscript said to have about 9,000 verses but the surviving manuscripts have 137 chapters with about 6,900 verses.
+Among many important subjects on the religion and spiritualism, the Devi Mahatmyam (Shaktism) is one that is prominently explained in chapters 81 to 93 of this text, glorifying Devi (Goddess) as the Supreme Truth of the universe.
+Various other chapters deal with the Vedic ideas and metaphysical contents, including the concepts such as Karma, Dharma, Samsara, Yoga, Moksha, and so on.
+A considerable number of chapters also deal with the genealogy, Manvantaras, geography and glorification of the deity Surya (Sun).

-From Chapter 20 to 44, the Purana deals with the material and spiritual lores through the narratives of the saga of Queen Madalasa, the daughter of the Gandharva King Visvavasu; her husband and King Ritdhwaja of the Raghu Vamsa (Surya dynasty), and their four sons, particularly the forth son Alarka.
+In Chapters 20 to 44, the Purana deals with the material and spiritual lore through the narratives of the saga of Queen Madalasa, the daughter of the Gandharva King Visvavasu; her husband and King Ritdhwaja of the Raghu Vamsa (Surya dynasty), and their four sons, especially the fourth son Alarka.
 They are blessed with a son after few years of marriage, whom the king names Vikranta (One with great valour and courage), to which Madalasa laughs derisively to the displeasure of the king.
-In the mean time, the baby began to cry, to which Madalasa croons a lullaby.
-This episode is narrated in the Chapter 25 with a few verses comprising this lullaby representing the essence of Vedanta Jnan (knowledge) while pointing out futility of a name in the transient life, which is just a tag: In reality, the one is a pure soul.
+In the mean time, the baby begins to cry, to which Madalasa croons a lullaby.
+This episode is narrated in the Chapter 25 with a few verses of this lullaby encompassing the essence of Vedanta Jnan (knowledge) while referring to the futility of a name in the transient life, which is merely a tag; in reality, the one is a pure soul.
 Likewise, the next two sons are named by the king as Subahu (One with strong arms) and Shatrumardana (Vanquisher of enemies).

 Suddhosi buddhosi niranjanosi samsara maya parivarjitosi,